 The figures are based on daily reports provided by health authorities in each country.
 They exclude revisions made by other statistical organisations, which show that the number of deaths is much higher.

 The World Health Organization estimates that the pandemic's overall toll could be two to three times higher than official records, due to the excess mortality that is directly and indirectly linked to Covid-19.

 A large number of the less severe or asymptomatic cases also remain undetected, despite intensified testing in many countries.

-Based on latest reports, the countries with the most new deaths were Brazil with 1,424 new deaths, followed by Indonesia with 1,383 and Russia with 796.
+Based on latest reports, the countries with the most new deaths were United States with 3,108 new deaths, followed by Russia with 986 and Mexico with 420.

-The country with the highest number of deaths compared to its population is Peru with 593 fatalities per 100,000 inhabitants, followed by Hungary with 311, Bosnia-Herzegovina with 295, Czech Republic with 283, and Republic of North Macedonia with 330, Montenegro with 319, Bulgaria with 315, and Hungary with 314.
+The country with the highest number of deaths compared to its population is Peru with 606 fatalities per 100,000 inhabitants, followed by Bosnia-Herzegovina with 337, Republic of North Macedonia with 330, Montenegro with 319, Bulgaria with 315, and Hungary with 314.